rokudev/SceneGraphDeveloperExtensions/samples/Roku_Recommends/README.md

 ### GridView

-Primary content navigation in this sample uses a _hero_ style GridView.
+Primary content navigation in this sample uses a _zoom_ style GridView.
-Hero style uses larger posters on the top row of the grid.
+The zoom style was introduced in SGDEX v1.1 and enables a zooming animation as the user navigates vertically within the grid.

 ### DetailView